AmandaDiscord/Docs/selfhosting.md

 Again, use the `application.yml` file from this repo.

+Create a password for the Lavalink server, and put it in the file where directed.

-Restart Lavalink to apply changes to that file.
+Restart Lavalink to apply changes.

 ### Database setup